Here Lies Hugh Glass: A Mountain Man, a Bear and the Rise of the American Nation, by Jon T. Coleman, Hill and Wang, New York, 2012, $28

 Glass stands apart in the pantheon of American frontiersmen.
 The facts are astonishing, his ordeal unimaginable.
 His is the ultimate survival story, the epitome of endurance—and it is not the subject of this book.
 “There’s not much left of this man,” the author readily admits.
 “He contributed one letter to history.
 He spoke to people, but the writers who tracked him through twice-removed conversations only disfigured him further with their literary ambitions, calling him America’s Odysseus, a laughable honorific for a working-class guy whose major talent, accident proneness, made him more Homer Simpson than Homeric.”
 With that, Coleman steps out on a limb thinner than the one from which Glass hung like a piñata.
 It’s a happy place for this deft writer, who uses the oft-told tale of Hugh’s horrific mauling to frame a discussion on the role of frontier mythology in the rise of American exceptionalism.

 The legend of the mountain man and the bear spread like a prairie fire, first surfacing within a couple years of his attack in an 1825 Philadelphia literary journal under the title “The Missouri Trapper,” by frontier writer James Hall.
 Through Hall’s prism, Glass became a romantic figure, a member of that “hardy race” of backwoodsmen, who “manfully endured” his struggle with “the grim king of terrors.”
 Others followed to reimagine Glass, among them poet John G. Neihardt, with his 1915 heroic epic The Song of Hugh Glass; author Frederick Manfred, with his 1954 historical novel Lord Grizzly; and director Richard Sarafian, with his gritty 1971 film adaptation Man in the Wilderness, starring Richard Harris as Zach Bass.
+The most recent depiction—2016’s The Revenant, with Leonardo DiCaprio as Glass—takes the story a few steps further into the mythical realm.

 “How do you explain the astonishing sticking power of a historical wisp who grabbed headlines for withstanding occupational hazards?”
 Coleman asks in his irreverent tone.
 The short answer is the shaping power of myth.
 “Watching, hearing and reading may sound like passive forms of aggression next to scalping and cannibalism,” the author muses, “but consumers thrust themselves into the conquest of the region through the Westerns they bought.
 Americans exaggerated the exceptionalism of the West in order to appropriate and incorporate it into their nation.…The West kept the nation spry.
 Hemmed in by ancient boundaries, European nations grew decadent, old and sickly.
 Forever young, always on the move, the United States of America radiated health, vitality.”
 And “restless edge dwellers” like Glass, suggests Coleman, enabled storytellers “to dramatize the painful rebirth of America out West without exposing the citizens of the United States to actual discomfort.”